AngeDieu/GeniusOS/README.md

 make MODEL=n0100 OMEGA_USERNAME="" binpack -j(nproc)
 ```

 to make binpack which you can flash to the calculator from [Ti-planet&#39;s webDFU](https://ti-planet.github.io/webdfu_numworks/n0100/).
-Binpacks are a great way to share a custom build of Upsilonto friends.
+Binpacks are a great way to share a custom build of Upsilon to friends.

 </details>